puppetlabs/puppet-docs/source/pe/3.3/modules_publishing.markdown

 * `>= 3.2.x`
 * `< 4.x`

+>###A Note on Module Dependencies
+>
+>As a best practice when your module depends on other modules, you should always strive to set the upper version boundary in your version range, whether through `1.x` (Any version of `1`, less than `2.0.0`) or through `>=1.0.0 <3.0.0` (greater than or equal to `1.0.0` but less than `3.0.0`).
+>
+>When module dependencies do not have an upper bound to the next major version, it leaves a possibility for compatibility issues across a major version boundary, where incompatible changes are known to occur (based on rules of semantic versioning).
+It is better to be conservative and set an upper bound, then release a newer version of your module once a major version has been released and found compatible than to find yourself suddenly needing to fix a broken dependency.
+>
+>If you are compatible with only one major version or minor version you can simply use the semantic major/minor version shorthand (e.g. `1.x`).
+If you are compatible with versions crossing major version boundaries, like you might have with stdlib, you can set your supported version range to the next unreleased major version, e.g.
+>
+>     { "name": "puppetlabs/stdlib", "version_requirement": ">=3.2.0 <5.0.0" }
+>
+>Note that the current version of stdlib at the time of this writing is `4.8.0`, version `5.0.0` is not yet released.
+Due to the rules of semantic versioning, we know that `5.0.0` is likely to have incompatibilities, but every version of 4.x should be compatible.
+We don't know yet if our module will be compatible with 5.x.
+So we set the upper bound of our version dependency to less than the next known incompatible release (the major version).

 ###Operating system compatibility in metadata.json

 If you are publishing your module to the Puppet Forge, we highly recommend that you include `operatingsystem_support` in your metadata.json.
 Even if you do not intend to publish your module, including this information can be helpful for tracking your work.